chr1st1ank/blog/_posts/2020-12-01-Hosting-a-Blog-the-GitOps-Way.md

 The approach which I prefer is to create a "feature branch".
 That means I write the post in a separate git branch, say `test-post`.
 When I'm done I merge this branch into the "main" branch.
 This could even be done online via pull request.
 This would also allow people working together on a blog to establish a review process before publishing.

 ### Working remotely
 Because github offers support for markdown files out-of-the-box, there is no need for a local environment.
 One can also write directly on the github web page from any device.
 Of course the preview is not full-featured then.
-The only difference is that the preview is in the github style instead of the final jekyll theme.
+The only difference is that the preview is in the github style instead of the final Jekyll theme.

 ## Summary
+In this post I went through the minimalistic setup of a blog with Jekyll and Github.
+This way one only works with git and markdown files, which just feels natural to me.
+You don't have to deal with the overhead of a database or of maintaining a content management system.
+Static site generators have become very mature and with Jekyll a flexible and extremely well-documented solution is available.
+But the core message of this post is the simple and pure workflow that you get when you work with a static site generator in conjunction with a github repository.
+Once everything is set up there is no need to worry about the "hosting" part in hosting your own blog anymore.